To diagnose Eisenmenger syndrome, your health care provider does a physical exam and asks medical history questions.

-Your time with your doctor may be limited, so preparing a list of questions can help you make the most of your time together.
+Your time with your health care provider may be limited.
+Prepare a list of questions to help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For Eisenmenger syndrome, some basic questions to ask your doctor include:
+For Eisenmenger syndrome, some basic questions to ask your provider include:

 - What are other possible causes for my symptoms?